GSA/digitalgov.gov/content/posts/2015-02-23-the-content-corner-treating-the-citizen-as-a-customer.md

   - The Content Corner
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/250-x-203-Sales-Thermometer-Rising-Past-Great-Levels-qoncept-iStock-Thinkstock-139918115.jpg" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/250-x-203-Sales-Thermometer-Rising-Past-Great-Levels-qoncept-iStock-Thinkstock-139918115.jpg" alt="A "rising sales" concept graphic of an old-fashioned thermometer" %}

 There is a tendency in government to discount a range of strategies closely connected to marketing.
 A good example, and a recent buzzword, is content marketing.
 Content marketing’s main goal is to drive a user to click or sign-up; to turn them into a lead or a buying customer.
 We’re the federal government, we aren’t selling anything, we don’t care about [conversions](http://www.nngroup.com/articles/conversion-rates/) or lead-generation.
 Wrong.

 Citizens visit government websites more and more often to solve a specific problem: